antublue/test-engine/FAQ.md

 - It doesn't provide annotations to run methods before / after all test methods and before / after each test argument.
 (2023-04-18)

-- It doesn't provide the detailed information during testing or summary information typically wanted for parameterized integration testing.
+- It doesn't provide the detailed information during testing or summaryEngineExecutionListener information typically wanted for parameterized integration testing.

 ---